Pete Wylie: 1990–present

-Pete quickly formed a new band line up recruiting Mike Joyce and a referral by band The Farm brought bass player Danny Lunt.
+Wylie quickly formed a new band line up recruiting Mike Joyce and a referral by band The Farm brought bass player Danny Lunt.
 The band relocated to London to record the new album Songs of Strength and Heartbreak at Abbey Road Studios with producers Mike Hedges and Peter Collins.
 The truth appears somewhat different as the album – despite being finished up to the point where artwork was finalised and discs had been sent out for review – was rejected by Sony, who chose not to release it.
 Subsequently, Wylie found himself in artistic limbo as Sony owned the rights to the music he had recorded as Songs of Strength and Heartbreak.
 He found it difficult to acquire the master tapes, and was without a recording contract.
 Eventually he was handed the master tapes, and Castle Records released the album.

 Wylie's "Heart As Big As Liverpool" (1998) is popular within the city and especially with Liverpool Football Club supporters.
 It is used in the official Hillsborough tribute video, on a 2001 CD of Merseyside artists (compiled in collaboration with Liverpool Football Club) Mersey Boys and Liverpool Girls and features on Songs of Strength & Heartbreak, a 2000 album credited to The Mighty Wah!
 The song is also regularly played at Liverpool's home ground, Anfield.
 2000 also heralded a compilation album entitled The Handy Wah!
 Whole.
 Wylie joined Dead Men Walking, featuring Mike Peters of the Alarm, Kirk Brandon of Spear of Destiny and Glen Matlock of the Sex Pistols.
 They toured extensively, performing old songs as well as new, including Wylie's "Your Mother Must Be Very Proud".

-In 2003, Wylie voice was featured on the Apollo 440 the track "1234" from their Dude Descending a Staircase.
+In 2003, Wylie's voice was featured on the Apollo 440 track "1234" from their album Dude Descending a Staircase.
 Following an invitation from Alejandro Escovedo, Wylie performed at the 2006 South by Southwest festival in the United States at Austin, Texas.
 His next project was a twin album release with the working titles Pete Sounds and SLiME, both puns on mid 1960s Beach Boys projects.

 Wylie collaborated with Josie Jones, a singer from Merseyside.
 She was the vocalist on Wah's hit single "Come Back", and on some of Wylie's solo efforts, including "Sinful!", "Diamond Girl", and the spoken word vocals on the Big Hard Excellent Fish release "Imperfect List".
 Jones died in 2015.